MicahDevOps/terraform-atlantis-chapter5/README.md

 - Click Generate new token.
 - Select the scopes, or permissions, you'd like to grant this token.
 - Click Generate token.
-- Then coppy and safe to ur local the token that already generated before.
+- Then coppy and safe to your local the token that already generated before.

 See [Step Reference](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token).

-### 2. Setup Atlantis on Instances Terraform
+### 2. Setup Atlantis on Terraform Instances
 - Make directory /opt/terraform and /opt/terraform/atlantis-workdir
 - Inside dir /opt/terraform:
 ```